 Sites with easy-to-read formatting broken up with headers, pictures, and white space tend to keep users longer.
 A solid block of text is intimidating and often causes readers to give up before they begin.

 Videos can dramatically improve session duration as well.
-It is very important to provide plenty of links to other areas of your website to keep readers engaged even if they begin to grow bored of the content on a current page or finish reading.
+It is very important to provide plenty of links to other areas of your website to keep readers engaged even if they begin to grow bored of the content on a current page or finish reading the content they came to your site to see.

 Dress Company Improves Session Duration with Decreased Load Time